bretthop/link-board-heroku/README.md

 - [x] Implement a Rails backend
 - [ ] Implement a Node backend
 - [ ] Implement a Python backend using the Flask framework
+- [ ] Implement a Python backend using the Django framework
+- [ ] Implement a vanilla PHP backend
+- [ ] Implement a PHP backend using the Yii framework
 - [ ] Implement a .Net backend

 ### Functionality

 - [x] Add ability to delete Links
+- [ ] Add ability to tag links (this will stand as a many-to-many requirement for all backends)
 - [ ] Add ability to collapse Groups
 - [ ] Add ability to upload an icon for each Link
 - [ ] Add ability to upload an icon for each Group